-In February 2023, the Supplier Code of Conduct Implementation Guidebook was again updated where we have expanded risk categories and emphasized the severity of risk concerning workers safety and security.
+In February 2023, the SCoC Implementation Guidebook was again updated where we have expanded risk categories and emphasized the severity of risk concerning workers safety and security.
 The following sections have been updated:

-- 1. Child Labor - 2.
-Prison, Forced or Trafficked Labor
+- 1. Child Labor

+- 2. Prison, Forced or Trafficked Labor

 - 3. Disciplinary Practices

 - 4. Working Hours

 - 5. Wages & Benefits

 - 6. Discrimination

 - 7. Foreign Migrant Workers

 - 8. Health & Safety